darius/cant/overview.md

 consistently with the equality test, in general.
 You're safe using keys that are purely data (such as a link-list all of whose elements are pure data as well, and so on recursively).
-A mutable object or e.g. a list of mutable objects is not guaranteed in this interim implementation to work.
-This is because Chez Scheme doesn't offer a way to make a hashtable keying on a mix of identity (`eq?`) hashing and a user-defined equality predicate.
-A mythical future production Cant system needs to define its hashmaps primitively.)
+A mutable object or e.g. a list of mutable objects is not expected in this interim implementation to work, unless you happen not to mutate it.
+This is because Chez Scheme doesn't offer a way to make a hashtable keying on a mix of identity (`eq?`) hashing and a user-defined equality predicate; it has to be one or the other, and then what do you do with a key that's a combination?
+We could've still dealt with this by *not* representing primitive Cant objects by the same primitive Scheme type, but that would've created other hassle and expense, which I considered not worth the cost.
+The goal of this Cant implementation is to work out the design, not to be useful.
+A mythical future real Cant system needs to define its hashmaps primitively.)

 A bag is a kind of mutable map whose values are all counts.
 (Maybe we should support negative values too, like Python's `Counter`?)
 For a